-- Vulnerable narcissism: This type is similar on the inside to the grandiose narcissist – they still think they are special, and better than other people.
-However, their “true” low self esteem self tends to shine through more.
+- Vulnerable narcissism: Vulnerable Narcissism is similar on the inside to the grandiose narcissist – they still think they are special, and better than other people.
+However, their “true” low self-esteem self tends to shine through more.
 They may appear shy and reserved at first, but their narcissism will become apparent after you spend some time with them.

 A study in 2020 also investigated the impact of these two forms of narcissism on the tendency to experience jealousy – and they also looked at how this tied into psychological abuse.

 Their results showed that grandiose narcissists experienced less jealousy than the vulnerable narcissists – although both types had a tendency towards psychologically abusing their romantic partners.
 If you’ve ever been in a relationship with a narcissist, this latter point will not come as much surprise.

 However, they found that for vulnerable narcissists, jealousy was a major risk factor in them carrying out the abuse.